bonillacoolvincentc-5/Eye-Center-Management-System/README.md

 3. Password Security
 o	Advise all users to change passwords regularly. o	Use strong passwords with letters, numbers, and symbols.

+Credits to Githb:@HashenUdara for the UI design and logics.
+This is the improvised version of the system.
+Visit @HashenUdara - edoc-doctor-appointment-system here in Github